Budapestby VisitCity Guides

 Wine Tasting Experience2 hours€60-74Hungarian wines, food pairings

-Most specialty tours operate year-round with seasonal variations in scheduling.
-Spring and fall provide optimal weather for walking tours, while winter offers cozy indoor experiences like wine tastings and museum visits.
-Summer brings extended daylight hours perfect for photography tours and outdoor activities.
+Most specialty tours run year-round but schedules change with the seasons.
+Spring and fall have the best weather for walking tours, while winter is perfect for cozy indoor experiences like wine tastings and museum visits.
+Summer has longer daylight hours which is great for photography tours and outdoor activities.

 Tour group gathered on Chain Bridge with Buda Castle in background during evening light